mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 They purchased a secret program that gave them access to my normal [5-Course R-Track Program](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series) where they learned all of the skills that they need to become a data scientist.

-And then I added one additional course, called **30-Day Data Scientist**, that taught them how to market themselves (with tricks, hacks, and tactics) to get a data science job as fast as possible.
+And then I added one additional course, called **30-Day Data Scientist (not yet released)**, that taught them how to market themselves (with tricks, hacks, and tactics) to get a data science job as fast as possible.

 ![](/assets/30_day_bundle-1.png)